-Athens is a true pleasure to explore, yet with so much to do, some things are always postponed.
+Athens is a true pleasure to explore, yet with so much to do, I always end postponing some things.
 The Athens One Day Tour can show you all those places and some more…

-Even if I have been to Athens a few times already, and the city is really a true pleasure to explore during each visit, there is always so much to do in the Greek capital, that a few things are always left for the next time.
-This time, we decided a one day tour would show us all those places.
+Even if I have been to Athens a few times already, it is always pleasant to explore the city on each visit, there is always so much to do, that a few things are always left for the next time.
+This time, we decided a one-day tour would show us all those places.
 It was finally one of those times.

 A Look Around Town